TripleC121/website/README.md

 - Production uses Docker, RDS Postgres, and is publicly accessible
 - Separate configuration files for dev and prod environments

-## Next Steps

-- Review and update existing GitHub workflow files
-- Fix or simplify verification phase of deploy-ssm.yml
-- Test and verify deployment process using AWS Systems Manager Session Manager
-- Integrate image optimization into the CI/CD pipeline

-## Future Goals

-- Learn and implement Ansible and Terraform for infrastructure management
-- Automate image optimization as part of the deployment process

 ## Key Files

 - docker-compose.prod.yml